As a Study Abroad or Study USA student, it is your responsibility to:

 - Use the Transfer Articulation Table to interpret the information you’re seeing on the program website.
 The Transfer Articulation Table is a tool maintained by the Office of the Registrar here at Elon, and as such is backward-looking.
 This tool will not include every program and every course.
 Courses listed are subject to change by the host program, and it is not guaranteed that a given course will be offered during your term away.
 The Transfer Articulation Table is best thought of in the same way as you would think of the key to a map; it is helpful in interpreting what you see on the map, but not useful without the map.
 Ultimately, the decision of how courses will count are at the discretion of the Associate Registrar.

 - Fill out the Course Review Form (linked below).
 Please read the instructions on the form closely.
 The easiest way to approach the course review form is to identify the requirements you would like to fill during your time away and then look for courses at your host institution that you think meet that requirement.
 Please be sure to put both your first choices and backups on the form.

 - Submit the Course Review Form.
 Save the document in the following manner: Last Name_First Name_Course Review Form.
 Email the document to email@example.com with the subject line Course Review Form.
 The review will be completed and the form will be sent back to you by the Office of the Registrar approximately two weeks after receipt.
 A copy will be posted in your MyElonGlobal application.

 Elon Center programs:

-It is the students’ responsibility to register for Winter Term programs.
-If you are participating in a Winter Term program, the GEC will register all accepted students for the 1-credit Fall pre-departure Global (GBL) course.
+It is the students’ responsibility to register for Short-Term (Winter Term and semester travel-embedded) programs.
+If you are participating in a Short-Term program, the GEC will register all accepted students for the 1-credit Fall Prerequisite Preparatory Seminar Global (GBL) course.
 You will not need to register through OnTrack.
 Do not drop the GBL course.

-For more information on Winter Term policies, please see the Policies page.
+For more information on Short-Term policies, please see the Policies page.